sorenlind/RepData_PeerAssessment1/PA1_template.md

 ### Replacing missing values with 5-minute interval means
 We need to impute missing values.
 A simple but sufficient strategy is to just use the mean for that 5-minute interval.
 We already have the interval means stored in `intervalMeans`.
 So, all we need to do is use those to fill in the missing values.

-First we will merge the intervalMeans onto the original data, creating a new data frame:
+First we will merge the interva means onto the original data, creating a new data frame:

 ```r
 activityImputed <- merge(activity, intervalMeans, by = "interval")